 Choujugura: Shirayuki Brewery Village

-"Choujugura: Shirayuki Brewery Village" is a building which combines a restaurant with sake brewing facilities and exhibition facilities.
-A rare and traditional sake brewery of the old Itami Gocho has been well kept and effectively used in here.
-It is really valuable and wide acclaimed for its best use of the traditional sake brewery.
+"Choujugura: Shirayuki Brewery Village" houses a restaurant and sake brewing facilities alongside exhibition facilities.
+A rare traditional brewery building from old Itami Gocho has been preserved and repurposed.
+It has been widely acclaimed for its innovative use of a traditional sake brewery building.

 - Address: 3-4-15, Chuo, Itami City, Hyogo Prefecture, 664-0851